jennyfothergill/hpc-intro/index.md

   connect to a cluster.
 * Transfer files onto a cluster.
 * Submit and manage jobs on a cluster using a scheduler.
-* Observe the benefits and limitations of parallel execution.

 > ## Getting Started
 >